electro199/ffmpeg-studio/docs/index.md

 # FFprobe and FFplay

-Alongside `ffmpeg.py`, this toolkit may also include convenient wrappers for:
+Alongside `ffmpeg-studio`, this toolkit may also include convenient wrappers for:

 ## `ffprobe`